CornellCAC/CRI_CAC_Red_Cloud_Slurm_Cluster/README.md

-# Elastic Slurm Cluster in a Jetstream image
+# Elastic Slurm Cluster in a RedCloud image

 ## Intro

-This repo contains scripts and ansible playbooks for creating a virtual cluster in an Openstack environment, specifically aimed at the XSEDE Jetstream resource.
+This repo contains scripts and ansible playbooks for creating a virtual cluster in an Openstack environment, specifically aimed at the Red Cloud
+resource.

 The basic structure is to have a single image act as headnode, with compute nodes managed by SLURM via the openstack API.